 In civil law procedure, a witness is someone who can contribute to the finding of the facts of a case by recounting his own perception of what happened.
 This means a witness in civil law procedure is pretty much the same as an eyewitness (and to a lesser extent a hearsay witness) in common law procedure, but nothing else.
 In civil law procedure, a witness isn’t someone who can help understand why something happened by presenting his expertise but without actually having been there when it happened.
 If such expertise is required, one doesn’t call an expert witness.
 Rather one procures an expert opinion.
 In general, this falls within the remit of the decision-making body, for example the court or, in arbitration proceedings characterised by civil law(-like) procedure, the arbitral tribunal.
 It isn’t in the area of competence of the parties, or their counsel.

 Who’s a Witness and Who Isn’t – the Common Law View

 In common law procedure, a witness can either be an eyewitness, a hearsay witness or an expert witness.
 The statement of an expert witness isn’t obtained by the decision-making body.
 Rather, it’s the task of the parties, or their counsel, to obtain it.

 And the Point Is…

-These differences are rooted in different understandings of the role of a judge in the civil law and the common law systems (for further reading take a look at our recent article in the Singapore Law Gazette, the HTML version of which you can find here).
+These differences are rooted in different understandings of the role of a judge in the civil law and the common law systems (for further reading take a look at our recent article in the Singapore Law Gazette, a PDF version of which you can find here).